Dental procedures and surgery

 To remove a tooth, the dentist numbs the tooth and the area around it.
 Then the dentist uses a special tool to grasp the tooth and lift it out of the tooth socket.
 Your child is then given a piece of gauze or cotton to bite down on.
 This will help stop the bleeding.
 Your child may also get stitches.

-After dental surgery: When to call
+After your child's dental surgery: When to call

-Call 911 anytime you think you may need emergency care.
+Call 911 anytime you think your child may need emergency care.
 For example, call if:

-• You have severe trouble breathing.
+• Your child has trouble breathing.

-Call your dentist now or seek immediate medical care if:
+Call your doctor now or seek immediate medical care if:

-• You have pain that does not get better after you take pain medicine.
+• Your child has pain that does not get better after you give your child pain medicine.

-• You have loose stitches, or your incision comes open.
+• Your child has loose stitches, or the incision comes open.

-• You have signs of infection, such as:
+• Your child has symptoms of infection, such as:

 • Increased pain, swelling, warmth, or redness.